nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/docker-usages.md

 The advantages of using Docker rather than a VM are:

-&nbsp;*&nbsp;small startup time since the underlying VM is already started.
+* small startup time since the underlying VM is already started.
 The startup time is the JVM+Nuxeo startup time

-&nbsp;* The containers share the same base image and then additional FS layers are added: starting N containers doesn't consume as much as N nuxeo directories.&nbsp;
+* The containers share the same base image and then additional FS layers are added: starting N containers doesn't consume as much as N nuxeo directories.

-&nbsp;* it's super fast to create a new vanilla Nuxeo environment to test various things.
+* it's super fast to create a new vanilla Nuxeo environment to test various things.

-&nbsp;